fandru/pramati-1/trainee/python_with_docker.md

-# creating postgresql image from docker and accessing and connecting database from python.
+## creating postgresql image from docker and used it in python.

 ```
 import re